-If an oscilloscope protected with Antivirus has been disconnected from the network for an extended period, Teledyne LeCroy recommends updating the virus definition files manually using a CD or USB memory stick before reconnecting the instrument to a network.
+If an oscilloscope protected with Antivirus has been disconnected from the network for an extended period, Teledyne LeCroy recommends updating the virus definition files before reconnecting the instrument to a network.

 Teledyne LeCroy's oscilloscope production lines are updated regularly to ship OS images complete with needed service packs and patches.
 A recovery partition is included on the hard disk drive of each Teledyne LeCroy oscilloscope.
 Since it is possible you may receive an oscilloscope from storage or in transit for some period, we recommend routine application of critical OS patches as part of your regular oscilloscope maintenance.
 Your oscilloscope is expected to provide long service life (Teledyne LeCroy long term support extends for seven years after your oscilloscope is removed from the new product catalog) and therefore your recovery partition does age.
 If you find it necessary to rebuild an older oscilloscope, service packs and critical updates must also be reinstalled.

 Teledyne LeCroy demonstration oscilloscopes are protected with AntiVirus software.
 Virus definitions are updated and Operating Systems patched at least